 SUNCAT is also a central source of quality bibliographic records.
 Libraries contributing to SUNCAT can download records in MARC format to upgrade their local catalogues.

 SUNCAT is a freely available tool designed to help researchers locate serials held in the UK.
-It provides information on the serials data of 91 libraries and as such is the single most comprehensive source of UK serials holdings information.
+It provides information on the serials data of more than 100 libraries libraries and as such is the single most comprehensive source of UK serials holdings information.
 SUNCAT supports searching by title and subject so it is possible to find out both where a particular title is held in the UK and also to find what serials exist in a specific subject area.
 SUNCAT also has the facility to limit a search geographically to a particular region, city or library, allowing users to tailor their search to meet their needs.

 Librarians can also use SUNCAT to help their users locate serials, to locate serials for inter-library loan requests and for collection management purposes.
 Cataloguers can consult the MARC records on the web interface and download records in XML and SUTRS formats via a freely available Z39.50 connection.
 In addition, contributing libraries can download records in MARC format directly to their local catalogues via an authenticated Z39.50 connection.